jgilbert20/Libre_PTC/README.md

 This chart is vital for setting up a project using either QTouch or LibrePTC libraries.
 To read a sensor, you must provide the library a "Y" channel to read.
 Be careful!
 Some pins may already  be in use for things like your clock or I2C.
 For instance, PA22 and PA23 on the D11 chips can be used as PTC lines Y12 and Y13.
 But those two pins are assigned by the ArduinoCore to SDA and SCL already and in fact are only one of the two possible pairs of pins that can be mapped to the I2C hardware.

 Another gotcha: Some Y lines don't map to physical pins on all variants.
-For instance Y10-Y13 on the SAMD21 architecture is not broken out on the "G" version of the chip, which is the most commonly-used variant (driving nearly all of the Arduino-compatable SAMD cores.)
+For instance Y10-Y13 on the SAMD21 architecture is not broken out on the "G" version of the chip, which is the most commonly-used variant (driving nearly all of the Arduino-Compatible SAMD cores.)
 This quirk is why the D11 architecture actually has more capacitive sensing lines than its big brother D21-G.

 Just remember the API to LibrePTC is expecting you to provide it the Y line you want to measure.